chrisbinnie/100-per-cent-website-seo-security-performance-scores/README.md

 - **Google Lighthouse:** 100% across all metrics
 - **Security Headers:** All 11 critical headers properly configured

-**⚠️ Important Notice:** The code examples and configurations in this guide are for educational purposes.
-Do not implement these on production systems without extensive testing in development environments first.
-Improper configuration of security headers, CloudFront Functions, or AWS services can result in site downtime or security vulnerabilities.
-Consider yourself suitably warned!
+**⚠️ Important:** The code examples and configurations in this guide are only for reference.
+Do not implement these on production systems without extensive testing in development environments first!
+Improper configuration of security headers, CloudFront Functions or AWS services can result in downtime or security vulnerabilities.
+Use the information in this article at your own risk; you have been suitably warned!

 ---

-This page focuses on two real-world examples ([chrisbinnie.com](https://www.chrisbinnie.com) and [chrisbinnie.co.uk](https://www.chrisbinnie.co.uk)), and following some unwelcome eyestrain shares the architecture, configuration and implementation strategies that deliver enterprise-level results whilst maintaining costs of only around $1-2 monthly (excluding annual Domain Name fees).
+This page focuses on two real-world examples ([chrisbinnie.com](https://www.chrisbinnie.com) and [chrisbinnie.co.uk](https://www.chrisbinnie.co.uk)) and following some unwelcome eyestrain shares the architecture, configuration and implementation strategies that deliver enterprise-level results whilst maintaining costs of only around $1-$2 monthly (excluding annual Domain Name fees).

 ---